chakra-ui/panda/website/pages/docs/references/cli.md

 ## `panda`

-Run the extract process to generate static css from your project.
+Run the extract process to generate static CSS from your project.

 ### Flags

 #### `--outdir`

-The output directory for the generated css utilities
+The output directory for the generated CSS utilities

 Related: [`config.outdir`](/docs/references/config#outdir)

 #### `--minify`

-Whether to minify the generated css
+Whether to minify the generated CSS

 Related: [`config.minify`](/docs/references/config#minify)